beavillata/Bancomat/README.md

 git clone
 ```
 ### Instructions
-Compile the project from the terminal with:
+On Unix compile the project from the terminal with:
 ```
 make
 ```